Menu:

 Your husband is quite a talented guy, isn't he?

 Absolutely!
 In addition to having a long career as a helicopter pilot (he proofreads all of Drake's sections in my books), he's also been a musician all his life.
 He has such an innate understanding of music--the guitar in particular--that I'm just blown away by his talent.
 He plays a variety of styles, from flamenco and Latin rhythms, to soft jazz and Big Band era pieces.
 He loves complexity and will work on learning a new piece for months.
 On his albums he actually plays not only the guitar but all the other instruments that accompany him.
 All this is recorded in his home studio.
-If you'd like to hear a sample, his website is www.dansheltonmusic.com.
+If you'd like to hear a sample, his music is available here: http://www.cdbaby.com/Artist/DanShelton, at iTunes and at Amazon.com

 And you've taught writing, as well?